Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create an Amazon S3 bucket that is configured with default server side encryption that uses AES-256 Configure CloudFront to use the S3 bucket as a log destination.
 - [ ] Create an Amazon S3 bucket that is configured with no default encryption Enable encryption in the CloudFront dtstnbubon and use the S3 bucket as a log destination.

-### A company’s public website is hosted in an Amazon S3 bucket in the us-east-1 Region behind an Amazon CloudFront distribution.
+### A company's public website is hosted in an Amazon S3 bucket in the us-east-1 Region behind an Amazon CloudFront distribution.
 The company wants to ensure that the website is protected from DDoS attacks.
-A SysOps administrator needs to deploy a solution that gives the company the ability to maintain control over the rate limit at which DDoS protections are applied.Which solution will meet these requirements?
+A SysOps administrator needs to deploy a solution that gives the company the ability to maintain control over the rate limit at which DDoS protections are applied.
+Which solution will meet these requirements?

 - [ ] Deploy a global-scoped AWS WAF web ACL with an allow default action.
 Configure an AWS WAF rate-based rule to block matching traffic.
 Associate the web ACL with the CloudFront distribution.
 - [x] Deploy an AWS WAF web ACL with an allow default action in us-east-1.
 Configure an AWS WAF rate-based rule to block matching traffic.
 Associate the web ACL with the S3 bucket.